International Baccalaureate

 - IB Weighted (1.5)

-Core Element # 2: Service Learning (SL)
+Core Element # 2: Community Engagement (CE)

 This is an opportunity for students to make a difference in their community and make a lasting impact in society.